Understand Marijuana Strains and Effects

 - Cannabis used with alcohol may cause vomiting and nausea.

-- Those receiving digitalis or other cardiac medications should only use cannabis under careful medical supervision.
+- Those receiving digitalis or other cardiac medications should only use cannabis under careful supervision.

 - To avoid respiratory irritation, practice harm reduction.